navcoin/navcoin-org/content/notices/2018-06-06-navcoin-4-2-0-navpi-patch-notice.jp.md

 In either case, please make sure your wallet remains **unlocked for staking** to support the network until the 4.2.1 patch is available.

-## NavCoin Core Patch 4.2.1
+## Navcoin Core Patch 4.2.1

 We are already working on a patch to fix this issue.
-Instead of addressing it only for the NavPi, we are adding some checks into the NavCoin daemon so that this issue is averted for any system that is setup to auto start the NavCoin daemon on boot.
+Instead of addressing it only for the NavPi, we are adding some checks into the Navcoin daemon so that this issue is averted for any system that is setup to auto start the Navcoin daemon on boot.
 We will be pushing this patch out as soon as possible.

 ## Unaffected Users

-This issue only effects users who are automatically starting their NavCoin daemon before the network adapter is ready which is predominately NavPi users.
-Everyone else should continue with the update and upgrade to NavCoin 4.2.0 as planned.
+This issue only effects users who are automatically starting their Navcoin daemon before the network adapter is ready which is predominately NavPi users.
+Everyone else should continue with the update and upgrade to Navcoin 4.2.0 as planned.

 If you're unsure what to do, please join the community on Discord for further assistance.